melvey/reveal.js/slides/wealthy-western-web/index.md

 ## Proxy Browsers
 * Not just a relic from the past
 * Great for poor internet connections
-	* Websites are proxied on an intermediary server for faster retrieval
+	* Websites are cached on an intermediary server
-	* Some perform optimisations on webpages to reduce loading time
+	* Render and optimise on webpages to reduce loading time
 	* This can mean pages render differently and have unexpected performance
 	* Regularly changing content is not well suited to proxy browsers